Label Parts Of The Cell

 The Interconnectedness of Cellular Components

 It's crucial to understand that these organelles don't function in isolation.
-They are intricately interconnected, working together as a coordinated system.
-For example, proteins synthesized on the RER are transported to the Golgi apparatus for further processing and packaging.
+On top of that, mitochondria provide the energy needed for various cellular processes.
+On top of that, the cytoskeleton facilitates the movement of organelles and materials throughout the cell.
 Lysosomes break down waste products generated by other organelles.
-Mitochondria provide the energy needed for various cellular processes.
-The cytoskeleton facilitates the movement of organelles and materials throughout the cell.
-This intricate interplay of organelles ensures the efficient functioning of the entire cell.
+In real terms, they are intricately interconnected, working together as a coordinated system.
+Take this: proteins synthesized on the RER are transported to the Golgi apparatus for further processing and packaging.
+This complex interplay of organelles ensures the efficient functioning of the entire cell.

 A Closer Look at Specific Organelles: Detailed Explorations